elmeunick9/UPBGE-CommunityAddon/README.md

 _The documentation generator files are included in the repository.
 To build with Sphinx, check the folders readme._

 ## Features
-* Premade components for movement, control and media playback.
+* Ready to use components.
 (Most are simply wrappers to functions of the Python API)
 * Amazing yet simple keybinding: [See example](http://coredoc.royalwebhosting.net/api/event.html#key-bindings)
 * Tweening capabilities (Sequencer): Wait, LinerInterpolation, etc.
-* Premade 2D Filters (GLSL Shaders)
+* Premade 2D Filters (GLSL Shaders): [See green-screen filter demo video](https://youtu.be/iiNVnp1Bo2c), with Shia LaBeouf.
+DO IT!
   * UI Panel for selecting 2D Filters graphically and configuring them.
   * Generic 2D Filter class for easy implementation of custom filters in Python.
 * Media API for easy playback of music and sound effects.
 * Save/Load utility fuctions.
+* Build system (Windows only, other platforms may be build manually), replaces "Save as Runtime Executable" addon.
   * Launcher with configuration file (set BGE flags before starting Blender)
-* Build system (Windows only, other platforms may be build manually), replaces "Save as Runtime Executable" addon.
 * Dummy Python API (+UPBGE API) for code editor autocompletion.

 _NOTE: The Python API that this addon provides is called BGECore._